 The past four years have been spent living in and around Yellowstone Park in Wyoming, USA.
 Whilst there, Philippa has been presenting videos for National Geographic Magazine's website.

 Philippa has been a successful published author for over a decade.
-Her first book The River (published by Orion) is an autobiographical account of filming with her husband Charlie in the countryside.
+Her latest book Amazing Animal Journeys was published by DK in February 2023.